 A bit of anko after all that meat is also delicious!

-If you want to try Matsusaka beef, why not try Wadakin, the long-established shop with delicious food highly recommended by prominent gourmet celebrities?
+If you want to try Matsusaka beef, why not try Wadakin Sukiyaki, the long-established shop with delicious food highly recommended by prominent gourmet celebrities?
 The Matsusaka beef enjoyed right here in its own home town is exceptionally delicious!
-You will surely enjoy a most luxurious time.
+You will surely enjoy the most luxurious time.

 Additionally, there is a section of the shop where you can buy quality and preserved meats, recommended as gifts, or even to cook for yourself at home.